Why Earn a Doctorate in Education?

 Salary Information for Doctorate in Education Holders

 The U.S. Bureau of Labor Statistics (BLS) reports that unemployment rates are lower, and salaries higher, as degree attainment rises.
-Here is a look at current data as cited by the BLS:
+Here is a look at 2021 data as cited by the BLS:

 |Degree||Median Weekly Salary||National Unemployment Rate|

-Here are median annual salaries for education careers that have likely earned a doctorate:
+Here are median annual salaries, as reported by the U.S. Bureau of Labor Statistics 2022 Occupational Employment Statistics, for education careers that have likely earned a doctorate:

 |Career||Median Annual Salary|